TN 1 (12-15)

 b.
 Types of WC payments

-Disfigurement payments are payments made due to a permanent injury, usually to the head, face, or neck, which impedes the progress of finding future employment.
+Disfigurement payments are made due to a permanent injury, usually to the head, face, or neck, which impedes the progress of finding future employment.

 Second Injury Fund or subsequent injury payments are WC payments made by specific funds created by State law, which are in addition to the WC payments made by the employer.